jak78/pulsar-demo-beer-factory/README.md

 # Goals

-This demo aims to illustrate the Pulsar subscription modes through a code walkthrough and a demo with [Spring Boot Pulsar](https://docs.spring.io/spring-pulsar/docs/current-SNAPSHOT/reference/html/).
+This demo aims to illustrate the Pulsar subscription modes through a code walkthrough and a demo with [Spring for Apache Pulsar](https://docs.spring.io/spring-pulsar/docs/1.0.0/reference/index.html).

 This demonstrates how the Pulsar subscription model provides:
 - elastic scalability of the consumer without the need to create partitions on the broker side